 Parents and carers usually enrol their child in a school or make suitable provisions to fulfil this statutory requirement.

 The Education Safeguarding Officer (ESO) makes checks to identify any child missing from education.
-This may include home visits, school attendance sweeps, contacting known family members, liaising with Police and Housing Groups.
+This may include home visits, school attendance sweeps, contacting known family members, and liaising with Police and Housing Groups.

 In Somerset, ESOs are responsible for carrying out these duties.
 Each school in Somerset has a named officer who can be contacted through the school.